 The immediate impact improved productivity on the wharves; longer term, it was the battle that forged a generation of trade unionists.
 Today, Australia’s industrial landscape looks more dispersed.
 The economic outlook is increasingly precarious and gig economy is thriving.
 What then is place and power for unions today?

-Join us for this special Sydney Ideas conversation with a Walkley-winning investigative journalist and, an industrial law expert, and current newspaper editor as we explore the intersection of politics and media, and what the landscape looks like for shifting industrial relations.
+Join us for this special Sydney Ideas conversation with a Walkley-winning investigative journalist, an industrial law expert, and a leading journalist and author as we explore the intersection of politics and media, and what the landscape looks like for shifting industrial relations.

 Pamela Williamswon the 1998 Gold Walkley for her investigation into the federal government’s strategy to break the Maritime Union of Australia (MUA) amid the Waterfront Dispute.
 She highlighted the financial, industrial and political connections surrounding the battle and revealed documents showing the government’s key role in attempts to reform the waterfront by tackling union power.